pisv/gethandly.wiki-playground/Step-Four.md

 }
 ```

-The class `LinkingHelper` extends the Platform-provided class
+The class `LinkingHelper` will extend the Platform-provided class
 `OpenAndLinkWithEditorHelper`: